DevSkillsHQ/backend-boilerplate-ruby/README.md

 ## Contents

-- [Backend service](https://github.com/DevSkillsHQ/backend-boilerplate-js-express/tree/main/app) - an ExpressJS service with a `/ping` endpoint.
+- [Backend service](https://github.com/DevSkillsHQ/backend-boilerplate-js-express/tree/main/app) - an Rails service with a `/ping` endpoint.
 Extend with your code.
 - [API test suite](https://github.com/DevSkillsHQ/backend-boilerplate-js-express/blob/main/cypress/integration/backend.spec.js) - a Cypress test suite.
 Extend with your tests.
 - [Pipeline](https://github.com/DevSkillsHQ/backend-boilerplate-js-express/blob/main/.github/workflows/tests.yml) - a test Runner that executes the Cypress tests on push to a branch other than `master`/`main`.

 ## Tech Stack

-- Express 4
+- Rail
 - Cypress
 - GitHub Actions